NVIDIA-Merlin/NVTabular/examples/inference_triton/inference-HugeCTR/README.md

 There are two containers that are needed in order to use the Merlin Inference API.
 The first one is for preprocessing with NVTabular and training a model with HugeCTR framework.
 The other one is for serving/inference.

-## 1. Pulling the NVTabular Docker Container:
+## 1. Pulling the Merlin Training Docker Container:

-We start with pulling the Merlin training container.
+We start with pulling the `Merlin-Training` container.
 This is to do preprocessing, feature engineering on our datasets using NVTabular, and then to train a DL model with HugeCTR framework with processed datasets.

-Before starting docker continer, first create a `nvt_triton` directory and `data` subdirectory on your host machine:
+Before starting docker container, first create a `nvt_triton` directory and `data` subdirectory on your host machine:

 ```
 mkdir -p nvt_triton/data/